 As the name implies, a jumbo loan covers a larger-than-normal loan amount.
-Jumbo loans can be used for primary homes as well as for investment properties and vacation homes.
+Jumbo loans can be used for primary homes, investment properties and vacation homes.

-The maximum size of a jumbo loan varies by lender and location.
+The maximum size of a jumbo loan varies by mortgage lender and location.
 Qualifying guidelines can vary, too.
 Because the market for jumbo loans is smaller than the market for conforming loans, you might need to shop around a bit more to find a mortgage.
 The rates on jumbo loans often differ from conforming loan rates, too.

-Aside from those caveats, jumbo loans aren’t much different from traditional mortgages.
-Payment schedules and other details are usually more or less the same.
+Aside from those distinctions, jumbo loans aren’t much different from traditional mortgages.
+Payment schedules and other details are generally the same.
 Borrowers can get fixed- or adjustable-rate jumbo mortgages with various term options.
-As of mid-December 2020, mortgage rates for jumbo loans were substantially higher than rates for conforming loans, about 50 basis points on average, or one-half of 1 percent.

 Jumbo loan limits

 If you want to borrow more than the loan limit for your area, you’ll need a jumbo loan.
-For 2021, the limit for Fannie Mae and Freddie Mac conforming loans in much of the country is $548,250.
+For 2022, the limit for conforming loans in much of the country is $647,200.
 However, the loan limits are higher in expensive areas.
-For much of California and for the New York and Washington, D.C., metro areas, the 2021 loan limit is $822,375.
-Alaska and Hawaii also have loan limits of $822,375 for 2021.
+For much of California and for the New York and Washington, D.C., metro areas, for example, the 2022 loan limit is $970,800.
+Alaska and Hawaii also have that higher loan limit this year.

 Jumbo loan rates

 The rates on jumbo mortgages fluctuate and can be higher or lower than the conforming mortgage rate.
-For instance, as of mid-December 2020, the average 30-year jumbo APR for a home purchase is 5.790%, while the average 30-year conforming loan APR for a purchase is 5.840%, according to Bankrate’s national survey of lenders.
+Currently, the average 30-year jumbo APR for a home purchase is 5.790%, while the average 30-year conforming loan APR for a purchase is 5.840%, according to Bankrate’s survey of mortgage lenders.

-The main benefit for borrowers is that a jumbo mortgage lets you borrow more than the limits imposed by Fannie and Freddie.
+The main benefit for borrowers is that a jumbo mortgage allows you to borrow more than the limits imposed by Fannie and Freddie.
 For instance, if you’d like to borrow $1 million against a $1.5 million home, a jumbo loan makes it possible.